Konczer/ComputationalThinkingWithPython/README.md

 ## Weekly schedule:

 - **Session 1**: Getting Started
     - Introduction to the seminar and core tools.
-Students set up GitHub accounts, Python virtual environments, and write their first "Hello World" program in a simple GUI.
+Students set up GitHub accounts, Python virtual environments, and write their first "Hello World" program in a simple IDE.

 - **Session 2**: Tools, Resources & Complexity
     - We explore online coding and learning platforms (LeetCode, W3Schools, Wolfram blogs, etc.) for inspiration and skill-building.
 Introduction to computational complexity, Big-O notation, and using Google Colab for notebook-based computation.